pss959/EasyMaker3D/PublicDoc/docs/index.rst

 directory it is run in.
 This file will contain the session up to the point of the crash, so you can load it to get back to where you were.

-Feel free to `contact the author <https://github.com/pss959>`_ to report a problem.
-Please include the crash file in your report.
+Feel free to `open a new issue <https://github.com/pss959/EasyMaker3D/issues>`_ to report a bug or request a feature.
+Please include the crash file in your report if applicable.

 ----